OfficeDev/office-scripts-docs/docs/overview/excel.md

 :::image type="content" source="../images/script-sharing.png" alt-text="The script Details page showing the 'Share with others in this workbook' option":::

 Office Scripts can be shared with other users of an Excel workbook.
-When you share a script with others in a workbook, the script is attached to the workbook.
-Your scripts are stored in your OneDrive, and when you share one, you create a link to it in the workbook you have open.
+When you share a script in a shared workbook, everyone with access to the workbook can also view and run your script.

 More details about sharing and unsharing scripts can be in the article [Sharing Office Scripts in Excel for the Web](https://support.microsoft.com/office/sharing-office-scripts-in-excel-for-the-web-226eddbc-3a44-4540-acfe-fccda3d1122b).